6. About the Day of the LSAT─India

 What kind of identification do I need to take the online LSAT—India?

-You must show one form of acceptable ID on the test day in order to enter the test centre and sit for the LSAT─India.
+You will be required to display any government issued ID to the proctor when prompted on screen.
 The ID must be original and should not be expired with a recognisable photograph and signature.
 The first and last names on the ID must match the names entered when registering.
 The following are acceptable forms of ID:

 - UIDAI / Aadhaar Card

 (Coloured or black/white E-Aadhaar Print is acceptable, but Aadhaar registration slip is NOT acceptable.)